v-community/v_by_example/examples/strings/strings.md

 ## Concatenation

 Strings can be concatenated with the `+` operator.
-Since strings are also immutable by default it is only possible to concatenate strings if they are declared `mut`.
+Since strings are also immutable by default it is only possible to concatenate strings if they are declared with `mut`.

 ```v
 mut text := 'Hello'